 Residential Organics Recycling

-Beginning early 2022, Orange County residents will see a new change to residential waste and recycling bin services.
-Residents are now required to begin sorting organic waste, including specific food items, into their green waste bin.
+Starting in early 2022, Orange County residents saw a new change to residential waste and recycling bin services.
+Residents are required to begin sorting organic waste, including specific food items, into their green waste bin.

-• Recover at least 20% of currently disposed surplus edible food by 2025
+• Recovering at least 20% of currently disposed surplus edible food by 2025

 What is organic waste?

 Organic material comes from anything living – plants and animals.
-Organic waste includes grass clippings, leaves, twigs, shrubbery, weeds, and garden trimmings.
-In general, foods that may now go into the organic waste bin include meat, fish, dairy, fruit, vegetables, breads, pastas, grains and plate scrapings.
-Your waste hauler will provide very specific instructions.
-If in doubt, consult your local hauler as instructions may differ from hauler to hauler and by city.
+Organic waste includes grass clippings, leaves, twigs, shrubbery, weeds, and garden trimmings, which can be placed in the organic waste bin.
+Food items that may be placed in the organic waste bin include meat, fish, dairy products, fruits, vegetables, breads, pastas, grains, and plate scrapings.
+Your waste hauler will provide very specific instructions on how to properly sort waste and meet recycling requirements.
+If in doubt, consult your local hauler, as instructions may vary from one hauler to another and by city.

 OC Unincorporated Waste Haulers

 The County of Orange provides waste and recycling hauler services to the below unincorporated areas.
 For details regarding your services, please contact the service provider below.
 All other Cities and Special Districts have separate services.
-Click HERE for a list of haulers.
+Contact information for City and Unincorporated waste haulers is available at oclandfills.com/about-us/contact-us/city-recycling-contacts.

-CR&R Rossmoor, Orange Islands, El Modena, Rancho Mission Viejo, Sendero, Ortega Highway
+CR&RRossmoor, Orange Islands, El Modena, Rancho Mission Viejo, Sendero, Ortega Highway/San Juan CapistranoResidential

 Click below for FAQs in various languages: